pyzo/pyzo/doc/yoton/channels.rst

   .. py:method:: yoton.SubChannel.recv(block=True)

     Receive a message from the channel.
-What was send as one message is also received as one message.
+What was sent as one message is also received as one message.

     If block is False, returns empty message if no data is available.